 Simulations indicate that without rotation it takes twice as long to select for resistance to a particular soil-applied herbicide – trifluralin – than to any other herbicide option considered.
 Relative to trifluralin-only use, simple herbicide rotation patterns have no effect in delaying resistance, whereas more complex rotation patterns can delay resistance two- or three-fold.
 Herbicide mixtures further delay resistance up to six-fold in comparison to single-use or simple herbicide rotations.

-In conclusion, by using computer modelling simulations we demonstrated that mixtures maximize herbicide effectiveness and the selection heterogeneity of soil-applied herbicides and delay herbicide resistance evolution in weedy plants.
+In conclusion, by using computer modelling simulations we demonstrated that mixtures maximise herbicide effectiveness and the selection heterogeneity of soil-applied herbicides and delay herbicide resistance evolution in weedy plants.
 Our study is consistent with previous state-of-art scientific evidence (i.e. epidemiological and modelling studies across different systems and pests) and extension efforts (i.e. ‘rotate herbicide mixtures’) to provide insight to manage the selection and evolution of weed resistance.